-We now know the distance between A' and B', but that's only one edge of the red triangle.
+We now know the distance between A' and B', but that's only one edge of the red triangle in Image 11.
 Let's also find the value of an edge from the green triangle, that is, the distance between Alice and Brian.